-Carlisle's brooding, rust-red castle lurks dramatically on the north side of the city.
-Founded around a Celtic and Roman stronghold, the...
+Carlisle's brooding, rust-red castle lurks on the north side of the city.
+Founded around a Celtic and Roman stronghold, the Norman keep...

-Built from the same scarlet sandstone as the castle, Carlisle's cathedral began life as a priory church in 1122, and became a cathedral...
+Built from the same red sandstone as the castle, Carlisle's cathedral began life as a priory church in 1122, and became a cathedral when...

 A less hectic alternative to Botchergate's pubs.
 DJs and comedy nights are held regularly.